efflore/uxaria/README.md

     date.timezone = UTC
     ```

-3. You Apache configuration should include something like this:
+3. Your Apache configuration should include something like this:

     ```
     <Directory "/Users/~**user**/Sites/">